 Extraction by Supercritical Carbon Dioxide

-There is a third method of rose oil extraction that is sometimes used.
-It combines the benefits of both the steam distillation method and the solvent extraction method while removing some of their disadvantages.
-The extraction method removes many of the chemicals that contribute to the rose fragrance and it also uses a safe chemical.
+A third method of rose oil extraction is sometimes used.
+It combines the benefits of both the steam distillation method and the solvent extraction one while removing some of their disadvantages.
+The extraction method removes many of the chemicals that contribute to the rose fragrance and also uses a safe chemical.
 The chemical is carbon dioxide, which is used at a pressure and temperature which enable it to reach a supercritical state.
-In this state carbon dioxide is a fluid (a substance that is able to flow), but it's neither a gas nor a liquid.
+In this state carbon dioxide is a fluid (a substance that is able to flow) but is neither a gas nor a liquid.
 It has some properties of each state, however.
 Supercritical carbon dioxide removes aromatic compounds from rose petals without damaging the compounds.

 A rose oil with a much milder fragrance than that produced by commercial methods can be made at home by the oil infusion method.
 Dried and crushed rose petals can be added to a carrier oil and left to soak in the oil for four weeks.
 It's important to watch out for mold and other contamination in the infused oil.

 Rose oil is a complex substance and contains many different chemicals.
 It's in high demand in the perfume industry and is used to flavor chocolate, jam, and liqueurs.
 It's also used in cosmetics, in massage oils, and in aromatherapy.

 The oil is popular in alternative medicine and is said to have many health benefits.
 Most of these claims haven't been tested scientifically.
 There is evidence that rose oil may have anti-inflammatory properties, however.
 There is also evidence that it may be antibacterial.

 The oil is said to relieve stress and anxiety when it's added to a hot bath or massaged on the skin.
 The beautiful scent would certainly add to the enjoyment of these activities, even if the oil itself isn't responsible for the stress relief.